0

 A quarter of adults worldwide are living with NAFLD, a silent epidemic far more pervasive than most realize - particularly in the United States, where its prevalence reaches almost 40%.

-In the United States alone, this number jumps to nearly 40%, showcasing a health concern as American as apple pie—minus the sugar rush.
+In the United States alone, this number jumps to nearly 40%, showcasing an American health concern.

 The Prevalence of NAFLD Worldwide